Career Timeline of Simone Biles: Major Achievements and Milestones

 In May 2021, Simone Biles became the first woman to complete a Yurchenko double piked on the vault during competition.

-July 28, 2021: Withdrawal from individual all-around competition
+July 28, 2021: Simone Biles withdraws from the individual all-around competition

-On July 28, 2021, Simone Biles withdrew from the finals of the individual all-around competition at the Olympics, citing mental health concerns.
+On July 28, 2021, Simone Biles withdrew from the finals of the individual all-around competition at the Olympics, citing concerns about her mental health.

 As of 2024, Simone Biles is the sole gymnast to have competed four skills valued at H or higher in the 2022–2024 Code of Points on floor exercise.